 New, available now - The Physics Primer relies on videos, hints, and feedback to refresh your math skills in the context of physics and prepares you for success in the course.
 These tutorials ensure you get the practice you need to maintain your math skills, while tying together mathematical operations and physics analysis.

 Finally, there's a better way to learn!
 We know not every student learns the same way and at the same rate.
 Dynamic Study Modules assess your performance and activity in real time.
 They use data and analytics that personalize content to target your particular strengths and weaknesses.
 And, because we know you’re always on the go, Dynamic Study Modules can be accessed from any computer, tablet, or smartphone!

-Learning Catalytics is an interactive classroom tool that lets you use your smartphone, tablet, or laptop to participate in and stay engaged in lecture.
-Simply log in and respond to the open-ended questions your instructor posts during class.
+Learning Catalytics is an interactive classroom tool that lets you use your smartphone, tablet, or laptop to participate and stay engaged.
+Simply respond to the questions your instructor posts during class.
 Your professor can use the results of these questions to help address misunderstandings, start small group discussions, or decide that you’re ready to move on to a new idea.
-You can also use Learning Catalytics to anonymously let your professor know that you didn’t understand something.
+With Learning Catalytics, you can tell your professor what you did—or didn't—understand without saying a word.

 Self-paced tutorials guide you through the toughest topics in physics with individualized coaching and Socratic hints that provide problem-solving strategies or break the main problem into simpler exercises.